From Our “Ask a Question” mailbag, a question about Estate Planning before surgery:

 “I am going to have some major surgery next month.
 Is it a good idea to do Estate Planning before surgery?
 What documents do you suggest I have done?”

-Certainly, working on your Estate Planing documents can be stressful.
+Certainly, working on your Estate Planning documents can be stressful.
 But, putting your documents in order before surgery can not only relieve some stress, but a well thought out and planned Estate Planning before surgery could save your life.
-Medical emergencies happen all the time, making it vital to nominate the correct person to act for you in that emergency.
+Medical emergencies happen all the time.
+It is vital to nominate the correct person to act for you in that emergency.
 Not everyone handles emergencies well.
 And, the law picks your medical spokesperson if you fail to nominate someone yourself.
 Wouldn’t you rather know who might make your life-or-death choice?

 Everyone needs a medical advocate; a person to stand up for them when they are unable.
 This person is often called your Surrogate.
 During surgery, you will be unconscious.
 When unconscious, you are unable to make medical decisions.
 Further, if there are surgery complications or a newly discovered condition immediate action might be the best answer.
 As a consequence, if you are not able to authorize the procedure, it may require a problematic delay.
 Instead, you should have executed a Medical Power of Attorney authorizing someone to make this decision for you.